cenkayberkin/mytwitterclone/README.md

-This is twitter clone application , written with Rails 3 postgresql by Mehmet Cenk Ayberkin.
+This is twitter clone application , written with Rails 3 postgresql by Mehmet Cenk Ayberkin.z